(All fields required)

 Care of chronically ill children

 Sally R. Monahan, DNP, APRN, CPNP Pediatric Nurse Practitioner, Division of Neurology

 Doctor of Nursing Practice: The Ohio State University, 2012.MSN, CPNP: University of Cincinnati, Cincinnati, OH.

 RN, BSN: College of Mount St. Joseph Cincinnati, OH.Certification: Pediatric Nurse Practitioner, 2000.

-Karen (Courtney) Shellenbarger, RN, MS, CPNP Nurse Practitioner, Division of Neurology
+Karen (Courtney) Shellenbarger, RN, APRN, CPNP Nurse Practitioner, Division of Neurology

 Pediatric neuromuscular disorders, neurodevelopmental disorders, adolescent health and general pediatrics.

 Duchenne/Beckers muscular dystrophy